9 strategies for winning grants in the U.S., especially at the NIH.

 The NIH provides a pre-submission timeline (above), going back about 9 months from submission.
 The first couple of months are more of a thinking phase, assessing data and strategizing which mission best fits your research.
 Pay close attention to the feedback phase, that is around 1-2 months before the due date.
 If you want to get feedback from an outside party, you want to make sure that you have the time to take that feedback and make changes.
 Asking for feedback a week before it is due will only increase stress levels and commotion before submission.

-The first step after you determine which grant you would like to apply for is to start developing relationships with the funding representative, if you can.
-At the NIH, this is usually possible, and even encouraged.
-It is worthwhile to be in contact with the representative before you submit your application for many reasons.
-First, the representative for your application is usually the manager of your grant if you are selected to be funded.
-Creating a relationship early on will help with the transition from application to funding.
-They are also great people to share ideas with and get feedback from.
-Each funding opportunity announcement has contacts at the bottom of the document, so it is easy to find their information.
+The first step after you determine which grant you would like to apply for is to start developing relationships with the funding representative, if possible.
+At the NIH, this is possible, and even encouraged.
+It is worthwhile to be in contact with the representative before you submit your application for many reasons:

 Your grant review panel could include all different types of people.
 Some will be experts and peers in the field, others will not.
 There may be patient representatives or community stakeholders as well.
 The reviewer’s job is to inform the funding agency of the strengths and weaknesses proposed to them, so the funder can make final decisions about allocating money.
 It might also be worthwhile to cater your applications to the funders themselves who will eventually receive your application.
 People from all backgrounds will be reading your application, so it should be easy to understand, but not ‘dumbed down’ for anyone.